We’ve uploaded 15 videos from the March 27th meeting, representing over 1 1/2 hours of about a 2 hour meeting.

 Changes were made to construction guidelines, apparently requiring a member to be in good standing for all properties owned, rather than the property for which construction approval is applied, before approving new construction permits.
 If allowed to stand, this will just about kill any new construction at Lake Holiday.
 The board also discussed taking more aggressive action against serious compliance violations.
 That could mean spending more money on lawyers at a time when money is in short supply.
 With her husband’s help, Robin Pedlar outlined the plans for 2008 social activities and suggested that LHCC in effect have a second set of books to get around the troubles created by accrual accounting.
 Directors seemed comfortable they could find a way to shift expenses from one time period to another to make everything work.

-LHCC’s water conservation rules, but most of that discussion focused on eliminating the single word “services” from a motion actually made by Jo-anne Barnard.
+Buermeyer led a discussion of changing LHCC’s water conservation rules, but most of that discussion focused on eliminating the single word “services” from a motion actually made by Jo-anne Barnard.
 Barnard was concerned about expressing positive comments about Aqua Virginia’s services when there have been so many complaints from Lake Holiday homeowners that Aqua Virginia’s service is “not at an acceptable level.”
 Buermeyer lost control of his own topic, and in the end, voted against the resolution he presented.
 John Martel seemed to have no idea what he just voted on, since he voted against Buermeyer’s resolution but said that he wanted the resolution to pass.
 Maybe that one word “services” was the glue that held everything together.
 Maybe some would pout and block their own ideas if they couldn’t have it their own way.